TMiguelT/miniwdl/docs/getting_started.md

 By default, `miniwdl run` creates a new subdirectory of the current working directory, used for all of the workflow's operations.
 The subdirectory's name is timestamp-prefixed, so that multiple runs sort in the order they were invoked.
 The workflow directory can be overridden on the command line; see `miniwdl run --help` for details.

-The standard output from `miniwdl run` provides the subdirectory along with JSON describing the workflow outputs, for example (abbreivated):
+The standard output from `miniwdl run` provides the subdirectory along with JSON describing the workflow outputs, for example (abbreviated):

 ```
 {